jakobnissen/jakobnissen.github.io/posts/optimise.md

 First, _which method instance_ was called.
 Hopefully you already knew this - if you don't know what code you are running, you are going to have a hard time optimising it!
 Second, the arguments, with `#self#` signifying the function.
 Again, the content here should not be surprising.

-The third part is the _lowered code_ - Julias compiler operates code using different representations with varying levels of abstraction.
+The third part is the _lowered code_ - Julia's compiler operates code using different representations with varying levels of abstraction.
 After the raw source code, the lowered code is the highest level representation.
-I can heartedly recommend any Julians to learn how to read lowered code (it's designed to be a simiplified version of source code, so it's not that hard!) - but let's skip that now.
+I can heartedly recommend any Julians to learn how to read lowered code (it's designed to be a simplified version of source code, so it's not that hard!) - but let's skip that now.

 Each local variable is denoted by the `%` sign, e.g. `%1 = Base.eachindex(a)`, and denoted with the type that the compiler is able to infer for the variable - in that case `Base.OneTo{Int64}`.
 The return variable is referred to as `Body`, and is placed above the lowered code.

-When displaying the `@code_warntype` output in REPL, but unfortunately not on this blog, fully inferred (concrete) variables are colored cyan, and abstract types are colored red.
+When displaying the `@code_warntype` output in REPL, but unfortunately not on this blog, fully inferred (concrete) variables are coloured cyan, and abstract types are coloured red.
-In the example above, the result of the `getindex` call infers to `Any`, an abstract type, and is thus colored red when shown in the REPL.
+In the example above, the result of the `getindex` call infers to `Any`, an abstract type, and is thus coloured red when shown in the REPL.

-Other non-concrete types are colored in yellow, for example the `Union{Nothing, Int64}` in:
+Other non-concrete types are coloured in yellow, for example the `Union{Nothing, Int64}` in:

 @@juliacode
 ```julia